Iraqi Communist Party: After the American occupation of Iraq

 The Iraqi Communist Party opposed the US invasion of Iraq in 2003 but decided to work with the new political institutions established after the occupation.
 Its secretary, Hamid Majid Mousa, accepted a position on the Iraqi Governing Council.
-The party was the principal component of the People's Union (Iraq) list for the general election on 30 January 2005 (see January 2005 Iraqi parliamentary election) but filed separate lists in some governorate council elections (see for instance 2005 Nineveh governorate election).
+The party was the principal component of the People's Union list for the general election on 30 January 2005 (see January 2005 Iraqi parliamentary election) but filed separate lists in some governorate council elections (see for instance 2005 Nineveh governorate election).
 For the December 2005 Iraqi parliamentary election, the party has joined the Iraqi National List of Ayad Allawi, along with other socialist, secular, moderate Sunni and moderate Shiite parties.

 For the 2018 general election, the Communist Party would be in the Alliance Towards Reforms, which made significant gains.
 A communist woman representing the alliance, Suhad al-Khateeb, was also elected in the elections to represent the city of Najaf, deemed to be one of the holiest religious and conservative cities in Iraq.
 Al-Khateeb, who is a teacher and an anti-poverty and women's rights activist, said upon her victory "the Communist party have a long history of honesty – we were not agents for foreign occupations.
 We want social justice, citizenship, and are against sectarianism, and this is also what Iraqis want."

 2019–present

-The party was supportive of the 2019-2021 Iraqi protests and boycotted the 2021 Iraqi parliamentary elections, stating:
+The party was supportive of the 2019–2021 Iraqi protests and boycotted the 2021 Iraqi parliamentary elections, stating:

 In light of the deepening political and social crisis in the country, with the dominant forces monopolizing political power and imposing their control over the country’s destinies and the direction of social development, the widespread corruption and the lack of prosecution for the most corrupt, the assassinations, kidnappings and intimidation, in addition to the deterioration of the living conditions of the people, especially the working people, due to the increase in poverty and unemployment, and the absence of basic services...
 Under these complex conditions, laden with crises and risks, talk of providing an atmosphere conducive to holding free and fair elections has become nothing but an illusion exposed by the tragic daily realities and the bitter suffering of millions.
 Based on this, we announced in the statement issued by the party’s Central Committee on 9th May 2021, the suspension of our participation in the elections in October.

-In May 2025, the Iraqi Communist Party was one of 13 political groups that formed a new electoral alliance, The Alternative Coalition (Al-Badeel), aiming to introduce a civil and reform-driven platform ahead of the November Parliamentary Elections.
+In May 2025, the Iraqi Communist Party was one of 13 political groups that formed a new electoral alliance, The Alternative Alliance (Albadil Alliance), aiming to introduce a civil and reform-driven platform ahead of the November Parliamentary Elections.